stepicker/Bamazon-CLI-App/README.md

 ## Customer App

-The Customer App will first display the current catalog of available products.
-Then it will prompt the customer to choose a product:
+The Customer App immediately displays the current catalog of available products.
+Then it prompts the customer to choose which product they wish to purchase:

 > + If the input is not a number, or it does not correspond to an existing product ID, an error message will be displayed
 > + Once a correct input is typed in, the customer will be asked to select a quantity